-This Toy Story face mask really says “you’ve got a friend in me!
-The Toy Story Face Mask is made up of three layers.
+The Alice in Wonderland Face Mask is the perfect mask for when things get curiouser and curiouser!
+The Alice in Wonderland Face Mask is made up of three layers.
 Inside two cotton layers is non-woven interface which acts as the filter.
 A metal nose bridge is sewn-in to provide a secure fit.
 Ear loops are made with elastic.
 You can upgrade to adjustable elastic for an additional $2.
 Add a monogram, initials or name for an additional $6.

 Available in sizes for the whole family.

 Small (Ages 2-6): approx. 4 ¾” x 7 ⅜”